The-OpenROAD-Project/OpenLane/regression_results/README.md

         </td>
         <td align="justify">
             Specifies whether or not to delete the run directory after completion and reporting the results in the csv.
-            If this flag is used with --tar, then the compressed files will not be deleted because they are placed outside of the run directory.
+            If this flag is used with --tar, then the compressed files will not be deleted because they are placed outside of the run directory. <br> Default value: <code>False</code>
         </td>
     </tr>
     <tr>